About the Compost Project

-The project was started by Dr. Michael Kelrick with financial assistance obtained through a grant from the Northeast Missouri Solid Waste Management District, Region “C”.
+The project was started at Truman by Dr. Michael Kelrick in 2004 with financial assistance obtained through a grant from the Northeast Missouri Solid Waste Management District, Region C.

 The Compost Project, which now operates in every food service venue on campus, fosters a sense of environmentalism and provides students with the opportunity to make a difference at their university.
 Student members of the Compost Crew work with Sodexo employees to harvest the University’s food wastes.
-These wastes, which would have otherwise made their way to the local landfill, will eventually become a nutrient rich soil additive free for the community.
+These wastes, which would have otherwise made their way to the local landfill, will eventually become a nutrient-rich soil additive free for the community.

-The project diverts more than 100,000 pounds of food waste from landfills each year, converting it into a rich soil amendment that is applied to fields at the University Farm and made available to the public.
+The project diverts more than 100,000 pounds of food waste from landfills each year, converting it into a rich soil amendment that is applied to fields at the University Farm and is also made available to the public.

 Compost is one of the niftiest forms of waste management available to us.
 In dictionary terms, it is decomposed organic material that can be used as fertilizer and soil amendment.
 Compost is the culmination of organic materials, such as food scraps, leaves and manure, that are wetted and left alone to decompose.